algolia/instantsearch/docgen/src/getting-started.md

 ## Add a SearchBox

 Now that we’ve added the results, we can start querying our index.
-To do this, we are gonna use the Searchbox widget.
+To do this, we are going to use the Searchbox widget.
 Let’s add it in the html page that we created before:

 ```html
 <div id="search-box">